JetBrains/kotlin/GRADLE_PLUGIN.md

         bitcode('baz') {
             // Bitcode has the same parameters as an executable
             // The default baseDir is build/konan/bitcode
         }

+        dynamic('quux') {
+            // Dynamic library has the same parameters as an executable
+            // The default baseDir is build/konan/bin
+        }

+        framework('quuux') {
+            // Framework has the same parameters as an executable
+            // The default baseDir is build/konan/bin
+        }

         interop('qux') {